Liber7as/McKinley.ProjectZomboid.Backups/README.md

-This is a personal project which handles backing up [Project Zomboid](https://projectzomboid.com/) saves into a ZIP file.
+This is a super overengineered personal project which handles backing up [Project Zomboid](https://projectzomboid.com/) saves into a ZIP file.

 Future plans/research: